SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 How To Calculate the Pace (Pass Rate) Standard:

-Unlike the Pace standard, all units attempted at all institutions are included, regardless of whether or not SF State has accepted the units toward the degree OR whether or not financial aid was received for those units.
+Like the Pace standard, transfer units from other institutions used toward your cumulative GPA are included - Regardless of whether or not SF State has accepted the units toward the degree OR whether or not financial aid was received for those units.

 Unit Breakdown